 - Set up separate print queues (or a Find-Me print queue) exclusively for LPR printing.
 This makes troubleshooting much simpler because now LPR jobs have been isolated into their own print queue.
 Plus, you can give the print queue a share name suitable for *UNIX systems (e.g. ASCII only with no spaces).

 - Pause the LPR print queue, which will prevent the Windows Spooler from bypassing PaperCut control.
 To do so open Print Management on the server, right click on the LPR print queue and choose Pause Printing.
 Normally if you do this Windows users will see a confusing balloon notification when they try to print that the queue is paused, but since you set up a separate print queue exclusively for LPR printing this won’t be a problem.

 Let us know!
 We love chatting about what’s going on under the hood.
 Feel free to leave a comment below or visit our Support Portal for further assistance.

-Categories: Implementation / Deployment, Troubleshooting
+Categories: Implementation / Deployment, Windows

 Keywords: as400, iseries, jdedwards, lpd, legacy, mainframe, lpr limitations, lpr problems, lpd, print services for unix, “A print job was attempted to be unpaused while being held and was deleted by the system.”